Need a new period drama? Fall in love with ‘Gentleman Jack’ on HBO

 Back in the UK, Suranne Jones is a local legend.
 She got her start in the Northern soap opera Coronation Street and since went on to win many a heart in the police procedural Scott & Bailey.
 However, it was playing a woman wronged in Doctor Foster that really broke this actor out.

 Jones has come a long way from her soap star roots, displaying the kind of gravitas only jobbing actors with thousands of hours on screen under their belts can.
 She’s also a born and bred Northerner, a perfect fit for this part.
-We’re delighted international audiences are finally getting to see her in the starring role she deserves.
+We’re delighted international audiences are finally getting to see her in the starring role she deserves, and we predict that it will kick off her career as a household name.

 Anne Lister was a real woman and changemaker of the times.
 She was a wealthy, independent landowner who refused feminine frills & fancy.
 She always wore immaculate black garb and became known in her locale as Gentleman Jack.

 Gentleman Jack took part in activities not deemed fit for women, such as exploring, owning a coal mine, and climbing mountains.
-Despite suffering abuse in her local neighborhood, Lister prevailed without changing herself to fit in.
+Despite suffering abuse in her local neighborhood, Lister prevailed without changing herself to fit in and set a groundbreaking example for others.

 And, in spite of staying firmly in the closet (a wise choice considering homosexuality was a crime in the British Empire), Lister kept a four million-word diary with encoded references to her sapphic flings.
 These diaries have since been decoded, published, and added to the register of the UNESCO Memory of the World Register.
 Not bad for a butch goth.